limbad-YK/covid19-hospital-availability/README.md

-# Covid 19 bed availability
+# Covid-19 Bed availability api

+## This api is created from Python, PyMongo and Flask